 Chateaubriand fellowships in a few figures

 – Health insurance provided by Campus France (French organization which takes care of your travel, your stay and your allowance)

 The call for proposals “Chateaubriand 2015-2016″ will open on September, 2014

 The monthly allowance is payable in France and is not taxable.
-Grant recipients benefit, inter alia, from the same social benefits available to French students (Social Security, access to university restaurants, lodgings on campus, etc).
 Expenses related to possible travel within France, required for properly carrying out the work intended, may be reimbursed, subject to the prior agreement of the Ministry of Foreign Affairs.

 Lastly, a report to the French Embassy in Israel is required regarding your stay in France: Scientific significance, probable future developments, comments on the reception/hospitality, etc. This document should be sent before the end of your fellowship.